dataiku/dss-plugin-neo4j/README.md

 ### Using the Plugin in Dataiku

+### Plugins limitations and potential improvements

 ## Contributing
 You are welcome to contribute to this Plugin.
 Please feel free to use Github issues and pull requests.
-Among potential improvements, you may want to add:

-* support for other methods in the Text Analytics or Computer Vision services (ex: OCR)
-* add support for other services